Teaching, Translating and Publishing Buddhism for the 21st Century

 The Lotus Underground School of Buddhism offers classes to engage both novice students, as well as those who have been studying and/or practicing Buddhism for years.
 Two Cycles of the LUSB Primer series are given twice a year.
 Other classes are give through out the year live on zoom, with some available as pre-recorded classes as well.
 They include a wide range of sutra and dharma study, as well as meditation courses and special presentations.

-Registration now open for Spring 2024 - For current live-zoom courses see here
+Registration now open for Fall 2024

 Descriptions of past classes -